BeatriceVaienti/dsml_project/README.md

 Trained models are saved in the `models_saved` folder.

 # Flaubert / CamemBERT Model Training and Evaluation
 We used the Hugging Face library to load pre-trained models and fine-tune them on our dataset.
 Our approach supports using either the CamemBERT or Flaubert model, selectable via command line.

 ## Scripts
 - `evaluate_bert.py`: Manages training and validation loops, performing hyperparameter tuning with a train-validation split.
 - `train_bert.py`: Trains a selected model on the full dataset.
 - `predict_bert.py`: Makes predictions on new, unlabeled data using a trained model.

+In order to increase the batch size even without the computational resources, we used the __gradient accumulation technique__.
+This technique allows us to simulate a larger batch size by accumulating gradients over multiple steps before updating the model weights.
+In particular we set the gradient accumulation to calculate the steps in order to simulate a batch size of 64.
+However, we still evaluated the impact of different actual batch sizes, since, notwithstanding the gradient accumulation technique, the accuracy is still influenced by the actual batch size.

-## Hyperparameter Tuning and Evaluation
+## evaluate_bert.py: Hyperparameter Tuning and Evaluation
 Hyperparameter tuning is performed using `evaluate_bert.py` with a grid search over predefined values for learning rates, batch sizes, and epochs.
 Each configuration is evaluated on the validation set, and the best-performing parameters are recorded.
 Results are saved in the `hyperparameters_log` folder.
 Due to the computational cost of hyperparameter tuning, we opted to perform the evaluation with a simple train-validation split of 20%, without k-fold cross-validation.